Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 Paradise Point Gondola & Views

-Easy Activity All Ages Walkable from Pier
+Easy Activity All Ages Near Pier

 💡 Tip: Best done in the morning before clouds roll in over the hills.
 The ride takes about 5 minutes each way.
-Book tickets at the bottom — it rarely sells out but lines can build later in the day.

 🛍️